Spenc3rB/uthp-tests/README.md

 - `production-ready`: Cleans up the UTHP tests, ensures all services are disabled, and sets the password to expire for the uthp user
 - `create-log-dir`: Creates a log directory for the test results (this is done automatically when you run the tests)

+It's easiest to run two terminals.
+One you have ssh'd into with an active session, and another for running remote tests, updates, and other commands.

 #### 4.1 Core tests:

 > Note: The core tests have been verified on the Cascadia, but should be able to run on any network with CAN, and J1708.